 Workers’ compensation is a no-fault system and it only applies to claims by employees against the insurance company for their employer.
 It does apply to a claim you may have against a company or individual who is not your employer.

 If a third party such as a general contractor, property owner, or subcontractor was negligently responsible for your injury, you may bring a lawsuit against them and collect for their part in causing your damages.
 One example is if you are driving for a work-related reason and another driver negligently causes a car crash, you can bring a third party lawsuit against the driver for the negligent driving.
 That “third party claim” would be in addition to the workers compensation claim under your employer’s insurance.

-Our attorneys represent clients that have been seriously injured in a work-related accident.
+Our construction accident attorneys represent clients that have been seriously injured in a work-related accident.
 We will review all the circumstances of your case and assist you with all aspects of your workers’ compensation claim.
 Construction accidents are far too common in the industry and need to be reduced.
 We believe that lawsuits against construction companies and insurance companies that represent the companies will help raise awareness surrounding worker safety and help decrease the number of accidents.